 Wear an appropriate outfit.
 The correct clothing plays a crucial role in work efficiency.
 Never wear overly-tight clothes.
 Wear high-quality gloves and solid work boots to protect your hands and feet.
-You should equip yourself with hearing protection and a face shield while cutting.
+Therefore, you should equip yourself with hearing protection and a face shield while cutting.

 2. Cutting The Tree

 Cut away all branches from the tree with a sharp chainsaw.
 Divide the tree into 3m long logs, which will make dragging them to the splitting location easier.

 Cut your wood to lengths.
 The length of your logs will depend on your use for them, whether they will be used immediately or stored, and the size of your storage space.
 The shorter the log is, the easier it will be to split.
 In general, 16-20 inches (about 40-50 cms) is a suitable length of wood for most woodstoves and fireplaces.
 Try to cut the pieces flat, as this will make them easier to stand up for splitting.

 Create a “cradle” by holding a few logs together and cutting them at the same time.

 Place your block on flat ground, ensure its stability, and then place your log on top of it.

 Look for hairline cracks in the log.
 Let your blade run in the same direction as the cracks, as this will save energy.
 Mark the location where you want to split the log.
 Tap a little hollow into the wood, so that you have a good visual of where to split.

 Widen your legs and stand flexibly.
 The distance between your feet should be the same as the width of your shoulders.
 If you are right-handed, hold the maul firmly with your left hand at the end of the handle, and put your right hand just below the head of the maul.